0xskar/0xskar.github.io/_posts/2023-02-13-Linear-Regrerssion-with-Synthetic-Data.md

 from matplotlib import pyplot as plt
 ```

+We also need numpy but later versions have errors, `pip install numpy==1.21.6`

 ## Define functions that build and train a model

 The following code defines two functions: